Patryqss/LlamaPredict/README.md

 Each prediction market stores just hash of input.
 For users not knowing the input, it is just a random token.
 You can create private prediction markets, what aligns perfectly with Aleph Zero's vision of privacy.
 There are also a lot of math to do off chain.

-# Is it production ready?

-Unfortunately not yet.
-Collateral melting is not yet correct.
-There are also some things of burning by outcome, we have noticed during the hackathon and it was too late to change it.

 # Any more questions?

 We are prediction market enthusiasts and we are happy to answer any questions.